-Describe how the school ensures its core instructional programs and materials are aligned to Florida's standards day in their lesson plans.
+Describe how the school ensures its core instructional programs and materials are aligned to Florida's standards

+The school ensures that the instructional programs are aligned with the Florida Standards by encouraging that all teachers include the benchmarks that pertain to the subject being taught each day in their lesson plans.
 It is also suggested to include the District's Pacing Guides with weekly lesson plans.
 The administration has introduced the Common Board Configuration to further show proof of alignment to the Florida Standards.
-Students are required to participate in the District mandated quarterly assessments (Interim Assessments) for Fall and Winter to show what progress has been made in mastery of the Florida Standards.
+The teachers are also using the iSpecs to further guide instruction.
+Students are required to participate in the District mandated Interim Assessments to show what progress has been made in mastery of the Florida Standards.
 In addition to the District assessments, the teachers participate in data chats and regularly evaluate student assessment data for proficiency and mastery levels.